Speed limits on Tasmanian roads

-Safe travel speed is a fundamental cornerstone of the Safe System approach to road safety.
-It recognises the higher the travel speed, the greater the chance of being involved in a crash and the more severe the consequences will be if a crash occurs.
+Safe travel speed is an important part of the Safe System approach to road safety.
+It recognises the higher the travel speed, the greater the chance of being involved in a crash and the consequences of a crash will be more severe.
 Research tells us that even small reductions (10 km/h) in travelling speeds can lead to reductions of 25 per cent in serious casualties.

-Lower travel speeds will have a moderate impact on travel times but this is a small price to pay for the significant reduction in potential serious injury and death on our roads.
+Lower travel speeds will make your travel times a little bit longer, but it’s a small price to pay to prevent serious injury and death on our roads.